HLTH 2010. Health & Disease. 3 Hours.

 HLTH 4010.
 Biostatistics & Epidemiology.
 2 Hours.

 Covers principles and methods of epidemiologic investigation and the use of classical statistical approaches to describe the health of populations.
+Dual listed with DHYG 4010.
+Students may only take one course for credit.
 FA, SP.

 HLTH 4020.
 Research Methodology.
 2 Hours.

 Covers fundamental and working knowledge of scientific method employed in population health research.
 Students will perform critical analysis of research utilizing scientific method and evidence-based publications.
+Dual listed with DHYG 4020.
+Students may only take one course for credit.
 FA, SP.

 HLTH 4030.
 Leadership & Group Dynamics.
 2 Hours.

 Focuses on the theories, concepts, and principles of leadership; emphasizes the development of leadership skills related to personal behavior, communication, organization, and self-examination; and explores the opportunity to develop leadership roles appropriate to the population health profession.
+Dual listed with DHYG 4030.
+Students may only take one course for credit.
 FA, SP.

 HLTH 4300.
 Healthcare Marketing.
 3 Hours.